There's only one Mariano!

 Papelbon has 218, but he's already 30 and has been hurt a few times, so it looks like Mariano's record is safe for quite some time.

 So the Yankees won, and Mariano broke the record.
-To make matters even better, the Red Sox lost to the Baltimore Orioles today, in the first game of a rain-forced doubleheader.
+To make matters even better, the Red Sox lost to the Baltimore Orioles today, in the 1st game of a rain-forced doubleheader.

 The Sox are now 5½ games behind the Yankees, 6 in the loss column, with 9 games to play (10 for us).
 And the Tampa Bay Rays, who were not scheduled for today, come into Yankee Stadium II tomorrow for a 3-gamer, and are just a game and a half behind the Sox for the AL Wild Card, a single solitary game in that AILC, the All-Important Loss Column.

-Should the Yankees lose to the Rays, to set up a Sox Playoff berth, and thus give themselves a chance for full, final revenge for the Sox’ steroid-driven 2004 win?
-No: Give it all you got, try to beat the Rays, and let the chips fall where they may.
+Should the Yankees lose to the Rays, to set up a Sox Playoff berth, and thus give themselves a chance for full, final revenge for the Sox' steroid-driven 2004 win?
+No: Give it all you got, try to beat the Rays, and, as far as potential Playoff matchups go, let the chips fall where they may.

 Because, to paraphrase the great comedian Mark Russell, few teams in all of sports have been hurt by falling chips as much as the Boston Red Sox.